TaylorReininger/jhu_software_concepts/module_3/README.md

 - Could potentially see malicious database injection code in the entries.

 ## Citations

 - I found Llama3.1 extremely helpful with this homework.
 - I borrowed heavily from my module_1 web app.
-- I used data scraped and cleaned from module_2.
+- I used data scraped and cleaned from module_2, but did have to re-scrape and clean the data.